Tips for National Novel Writing Month

 ‘Effective description should generate both character and plot.’
 Mslexia, A Novel in Nine Steps.

-Adding dialect?
+Adding dialect words or trying to indicate an accent?
 By all means give a flavour, but don’t overdo it.
 It can be distracting for the reader.

 Try not to use ‘that’ too often.
-That’s a word that can annoy when that is used in that way.
+That is a word that can annoy when that is used in that way…

 ‘Good pacing lets you ratchet up the suspense, then gives your reader time to savour and reflect.’
 Thanks Mslexia!